nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 ```
 ![Blue on top of red](/img/z-index-0.png)

-Despite `.red-child { z-index: 999 }` the blue block appears on top.
-This is caused by `.red-parent { position: absolute }` which creates a new stacking context for all of `.red-parent`'s children.
+Despite the `.red-child { z-index: 999 }`, blue still appears above red because `.red-parent { position: absolute }` creates a new stacking context for `.red-parent`'s children.

-**A new stacking context only affects the element's _children_**; the `z-index` of the positioned element itself is still part of the original stacking context.

-That is why blue appears on top of red; both `.blue-parent` and `.red-parent` have the default `z-index: 0`.
-Because they have the same z-index value within the same root stacking context the last element in HTML is drawn on top (see [Stacking without the z-index property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/Stacking_without_z-index)).
+A new stacking context affects only the children of an element, not the element itself.
+Therefore, blue appears above red as both `.blue-parent` and `.red-parent` have a z-index of 0 in the same root stacking context, and the last HTML element drawn is on top.

-Usually I fix this issue by moving the z-index to the positioned element.
-I.e:
+A common solution is to move the z-index to the positioned element, such as:

 ```css
 .red-parent {